Strength Training for Women: Let’s Bust Some Myths

 For example, during a mass-building phase, competitive bodybuilders will typically focus on training just one to two body parts per day, lift very heavy weights for low repetitions, eat lots of calories and protein, and largely shun any type of cardiovascular exercise.
 In practical terms, this is hardly a routine most people can follow.

 Fact: The primary hormone responsible for muscle growth is testosterone, a naturally occurring steroid.
 Men produce 10 to 20 times more testosterone than women because on average, they have a more muscular build.
-So, unless a woman follows a training program designed for a bodybuilder, it is highly unlikely that they will “bulk up” by following a strength training routine.
+So, unless you are following a bodybuilding women workout program, it is highly unlikely that you will “bulk up” by following a strength training routine.